Skip to content

-On-Device vs Proxy AI Data Protection: What EU Buyers Should Know
+On-Device vs Proxy AI Data Protection (2026)

-AIovert Security Team
+AIovert Security & Compliance Team

 The short answer

-Why on-device suits GDPR accountability
+Why does on-device fit GDPR better?

-Proxy tools can centralise logging and apply to any application, not just the browser.
-On-device browser tools are narrower in scope but far cleaner from a data-protection standpoint for the AI-prompt use case, and typically faster to deploy.
-For the layer comparison see browser DLP vs network DLP for AI tools, and for a category overview, the best GDPR DLP and AI data security tools.
+Proxy tools can centralise logging and cover any application, not just the browser, so a large multi-application programme may still want one.
+On-device browser tools are narrower in scope but far cleaner from a data-protection standpoint for the AI-prompt use case, and typically deploy in minutes rather than weeks.
+AIovert is an EU-based, on-device browser DLP tool that classifies and blocks sensitive data before it is entered into consumer AI tools such as ChatGPT, Claude and Gemini.
+Compare the layer question in browser DLP vs network DLP, the residency angle in EU data residency and AI compliance, and the full category in the best GDPR DLP and AI data security tools and the complete AI DLP guide.

 Frequently asked questions